scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 1. From the candidate PCBs stored in the beacon store, the control service of an AS selects the best PCBs to propagate to its downstream neighboring ASes, based on a selection algorithm specific for this AS.
 2. The control service adds a new AS entry to every selected PCB.
 This AS entry MUST at least include:
-   - The ingress interface to this AS, in the hop field component (part of the AS entry's signed body component).
+   - The ingress interface to this AS, in the hop field component.
    - The egress interface to the neighboring AS, also in the hop field component.
    - The ISD_AS number of the next AS, in the signed body component of the AS entry.
    - If the AS has peering links, the control service should add corresponding peer entry components to the signed body of the AS entry; one peer entry component for each peering link that the AS wants to advertise.
 The hop field component of each added peer entry must have a specified egress interface.